dowgird/thanos/docs/components/tools.md

       --[no-]shipper.upload-compacted
                                If true shipper will try to upload compacted blocks as well.
-      --shipper.upload-concurrency
+      --shipper.upload-concurrency=5
-                               The number of goroutines shipper will use for upload.
+                               Number of goroutines to use when uploading block files to object storage.
+Default is 5.

 ```